Language

 Free Fall Calculator

-Calculate the height, time, and impact velocity of a free-falling object under gravity on any planet.
+Find the height, fall time, and impact velocity of a free-falling object under gravity on Earth or any other planet.

 1

-Select the tab for the variable you want to calculate: Height (h), Time (t), or Velocity (v).
-The input fields update automatically based on your selection.
+Select the tab for the variable you want: Height (h), Time (t), or Velocity (v).
+The input fields update to match.

 2

-Pick a celestial body from the dropdown to set the gravitational acceleration, or choose "Custom" to enter your own g value for specialized scenarios.
+Pick a planet or celestial body from the dropdown to load its gravitational acceleration, or choose Custom to type your own g value.

 3

-Type the value you already know and select its unit.
-In Height and Velocity modes, you can enter either of two inputs for maximum flexibility.
+Type the value you already have and choose its unit.
+In Height and Velocity modes you can enter either of two inputs — the other clears automatically.

 4

-The calculator displays the formula with your values, the primary result, and all three variables (h, t, v) simultaneously for complete insight.
+Results appear as you type, showing the formula with your values, the primary answer, and all three variables (h, t, v) at once.
+Scroll down for unit conversions and a height comparison with famous landmarks.

 Three Solve Modes

-Switch between solving for height, time, or velocity with a single click.
-The input fields update automatically based on the selected mode, so you always know exactly what to enter.
+Switch between solving for height, time, or final velocity with a single click, and the input fields adapt to match.

 Multi-Planet Support

-Compare free fall across 8 celestial bodies: Earth, Moon, Mars, Venus, Jupiter, Saturn, Mercury, and the Sun.
-Each planet uses its actual gravitational acceleration, plus custom g value support.
+Compare free fall across 8 celestial bodies — Earth, Moon, Mars, Venus, Jupiter, Saturn, Mercury, and the Sun — each with its real gravity.

 Live Formula Display

-See the exact formula being used with your actual input values substituted in, making it easy to verify the calculation and learn the physics behind it.
+See the exact equation with your actual values substituted in, making the physics easy to follow and verify.

-Every result is automatically converted to all available units, displayed in an organized table grouped by height, time, and velocity for comprehensive reference.
+Every result is converted to all available units, grouped by height, time, and velocity for quick reference.

 Height Comparison

-When calculating height, view visual comparisons with well-known landmarks like the Statue of Liberty, Eiffel Tower, Burj Khalifa, and Mount Everest for intuitive understanding.
+A computed height is shown against landmarks like the Statue of Liberty, Eiffel Tower, Burj Khalifa, and Mount Everest for an intuitive sense of scale.

 Frequently Asked Questions